 Find Your Sound

 Cape Breton University’s Bachelor of Arts Community Studies (BACS) Music Major is like no other music program in Canada.
-This program focuses on traditional and tradition-based popular music, with particular emphasis on local music traditions like Celtic, Gaelic, Acadian and First Nations.
-The program is designed for students who have a passion for a The Music program at CBU features courses in music theory, music history, Celtic music, popular music, world music, dance, and critical issues in culture.
+This program focuses on traditional and tradition-based popular music, with particular emphasis on local music traditions like Celtic, Acadian and First Nations.
+The program is designed for students who have a passion for a broad range of music and want to work with music.

 What Is The Study of Music?

-Cape Breton is one of the most celebrated cultural regions in the country.
-Leading the charge in our cultural influence is our music.
+Cape Breton is one of the most celebrated cultural regions in the country and it is especially known for its musical traditions.
+We offer courses that introduce students to a variety of musics, from local traditions to music from around the world, and from popular music to classical music.
+Students learn to analyze the music that they love in order to see how it works.
+Together, we delve into current issues that affect not just local musics but our broader community, including protest music, cultural tourism, and music revivals.
 Students have the opportunity to take performance courses taught by some of Cape Breton’s best known traditional musicians including the likes of Stan Chapman, who taught Ashley MacIsaac and Natalie MacMaster, and Kyle MacNeil of the Barra MacNeils.

 Why Study Music At CBU?